How to Stop Shanking Wedges: 5 Fixes & Drills That Actually Work

 If you don’t have time to read the entire article on how to stop shanking wedges, here are some of the key points you can take:

-• To stop shanking wedges, you should first check and make sure you are not standing too close to the ball.
-This position makes it difficult to swing the club on the intended path without hitting the hosel.
+- Check that you’re not standing too close to the ball, which makes it difficult to swing without hitting the hosel.

 Why do I Shank My Wedges